elishateng/elishateng.github.io/articles/finnish/duolingo_record.md

 - Rooma on vanha paikka.
 (Rome is an old place.)
 - Onko sinulla aikaa käydä Roomassa?
 (Do you have time to visit Rome?)
 - Haluatko viettää aikaa Prahassa?
 (Do you want to spend time in Prague?)
+- Isä asuu tässä maassa.
+(Father lives in this country.)
+- Sitruuna on tuossa.
+(The lemon is right there.)
+- Sinä puhut sujuvaa suomea!
+(You speak fluent Finnish!)
+- Minä laulan usein hiljaa, koska olen niin ujo.
+(I often sing quietly because I am so shy.)
+- Miikka ja Joni osaavat tanssia tangoa.
+(Mikka and Joni know how to tango.)
+- Onko Tallinna lähellä vai kaukana?
+(Is Tallinn near or far away?)
+- Huluatko viettää enemmän aikaa täällä?
+(Do you want to spend more time over here?)
+- Haluan syödä juustoa Sveitsissä.
+(I want to eat cheese in Switzerland.)
+- Onko sinulla aikaa käydä Roomassa?
+(Do you have time to visit Rome?)
+- Älykäs professori puhuu sujuvaa viroa.
+(The intelligent professor speaks fluent Estonian.)
+- Nuori venäläinen mies on lahjakas tanssija.
+(The young, Russian man is a talented dancer.)